amitmaindola/CoinSight/README.md

 # CoinSight - Your Ultimate Cryptocurrency Companion

 CoinSight is a comprehensive cryptocurrency tracking app designed to streamline your crypto investment journey.
-With an intuitive interface and robust features, CoinSight offers a seamless experience for both beginners and experienced investors alike.
+With its intuitive interface and robust features, CoinSight offers a seamless experience for those interested in cryptocurrencies.

 ## App Screenshots